puppetlabs/puppet-docs/source/pe/3.7/orchestration_adding_actions.markdown

 You have several options for laying this out:

 * **One class for all of your custom plugins.** This works fine if you have a limited number of plugins and will be installing them on every agent node.
-* **One module with several classes for individual plugins or groups of plugins.** This is good for installing certain plugins on only some of your agent nodes --- you can split specialized plugins into a pair of `mcollective_plugins::<name>::agent` and `mcollective_plugins::<name>::client` classes, and assign the former to the affected agent nodes and the latter to the console and puppet master nodes.
+* **One module with several classes for individual plugins or groups of plugins.** This is good for installing certain plugins on only some of your agent nodes --- you can split specialized plugins into a pair of `mcollective_plugins::<name>::agent` and `mcollective_plugins::<name>::client` classes, and assign the former to the affected agent nodes and the latter to the console and Puppet master nodes.
 * **A new module for each plugin.** This is maximally flexible, but can sometimes get cluttered.

 Once the module is created, **put the plugin files into its `files/` directory.**